joebarbere/joebarbere/README.md

-👋 Hi!
-My name is Joe Barbere
+Hi!
+My name is Joe Barbere, and I am a Principal Engineer at @BrightMLS

-:rainbow: I’m interested in software engineering, systems design, ham radio, and amateur radio astronomy

-🌱 I’m currently learning about NASA's Radio Jove project

-:artificial_satellite: I’m looking to collaborate on amateur radio astronomy projects
+My current interests include Mastodon, React, TypeScript, Rust, react-three-fiber, WebAssembly, Docker, and countless other diversions :)

+You can find me on Mastodon @joebarbere@jawns.club